Potato curry also known as aloo curry in a white bowl

 • Press saute button on your Instant pot and pour oil to the steel insert.

-• When the oil turns hot, add cumin seeds and onions.
+• When the oil turns hot, add mustard, cumin seeds, curry leaves and onions.

 • Saute well until the onions turn light golden & lose their raw flavor.